-$$prepay{i,c,t} = \alpha + \beta(Eligible{i,c,t} \times Comcast_c \times Post_t) + Y'{i,c,t}\Phi + \rho_1(\lambda_t \times \gamma_c) + \rho_2(Eligible{i,c,t} \times \lambda_t) + \rho_3(Eligible{i,c,t} \times \gamma_c) + \epsilon{i,c,t},$$ where $prepay{i,c,t}$ is a binary indicator for whether loan i in census tract c has prepaid by year $t \in \{2011, 2015\}$ . $Eligible{i,c,t}$ now indicates whether loan i qualifies for Internet Essentials at the time of origination, with the assumption that eligibility status stays constant through 2015.
-As marginal ineligible households may have subsequently qualified for the program by 2012 due to the economic downturn, I construct a new control group with annual income larger than 185 percent of the threshold for six-person households (average of \$50,000).
-I also drop high-income households at twice the lower bound (average of \$100,000).
-To focus on financially sound households with a low probability of falling into distress during the Great Recession, I restrict my sample further to loans with origination credit scores above the unconditional mean (around 750). $Y'{i,c,t}$ is a vector of loan-specific covariates, which includes income, race, sex, number of applicants, interest rate at origination, loan-to-value ratio, debt-to-income ratio, credit score, loan amount, and mortgage tenure. $(\lambda_t \times \gamma_c)$ absorbs all census tract-specific trends that are invariant to Internet Essentials eligibility and $Eligible{i,c,t} \times \lambda_t$ controls for aggregate time-varying differences between eligible and ineligible groups.
+$$prepay{i,c,t} = \alpha + \beta (Eligible{i,c,t} \times Comcast_c \times Post_t) + Y'{i,c,t} \Phi + \rho_1(\lambda_t \times \gamma_c) + \rho_2(Eligible{i,c,t} \times \lambda_t) + \rho_3(Eligible{i,c,t} \times \gamma_c) + \epsilon{i,c,t},$$ (4)

+where $prepay{i,c,t}$ is a binary indicator for whether loan i in census tract c has prepaid by year $t \in \{2011, 2015\}$. $Eligible{i,c,t}$ now indicates whether loan i qualifies for Internet Essentials at the time of origination, with the assumption that eligibility status stays constant through 2015.
+I mitigate the confounding effects of households switching eligibility status between 2008 and 2012 by constructing a new control group with annual income higher than the threshold for six-person households (average of \$50,000) and drop high-income households at twice the lower bound.
+To focus on financially sound households with a low probability of falling into distress during the Great Recession, I restrict my sample further to loans with origination credit scores above the unconditional mean (around 750). $Y'{i,c,t}$ is a vector of loan-specific covariates, which includes income, race, sex, number of applicants, interest rate at origination, loan-to-value ratio, debt-to-income ratio, credit score, loan amount, and mortgage tenure. $\lambda_t \times \gamma_c$ absorbs all census tract-specific trends that are invariant to Internet Essentials eligibility and $Eligible{i,c,t} \times \lambda_t$ controls for aggregate time-varying differences between eligible and ineligible groups.
 Similarly, $Eligible{i,c,t} \times \gamma_c$ controls for permanent within-census tract differences between eligible and ineligible groups.

-Column 1 of Table 9 shows that the prepayment probability for low-income households increased by

-2.8 percentage points, or 6.7 percent, as a result of Internet Essentials.
+Column 1 of Table 9 shows that the prepayment probability for low-income households increased by 2.8 percentage points, or 6.7 percent, as a result of Internet Essentials.
 The effect is economically large given the average pre-treatment prepayment probability of 42 percent, and is statistically significant at the 5 percent level.
 Direct measurement of prepayment status also allows me to compute how much of the observed reduction in refinancing inequality between the top and bottom income deciles can be attributed to Internet Essentials.
-First, the effect on prepayment activity estimated in Table 9 implies that Internet Essentials can explain up to 20 percent of the growth in prepayment for marginal households in the lowest income decile.
-In addition, back of the envelope calculations suggest that the program reduced the gap in refinancing activity between the top and bottom income deciles by up to 31 percent.
-These estimates reflect an upper bound as the reduction in refinancing gap is largely a result of mechanical convergence over time ().
-Note that these are intent-to-treat effects as I cannot observe program take-up; treatment-on-the treated effects will be even larger with imperfect adoption, but a detailed estimation is beyond the scope of this paper.
+First, the effect on prepayment activity estimated in Table 9 implies that Internet Essentials can explain up to 20 percent of the growth in prepayment for marginal households in the lowest income decile.24 In addition, back of the envelope calculations suggest that the program reduced the gap in refinancing activity between the top and bottom income deciles by up to 31 percent.
+These estimates reflect an upper bound as the reduction in refinancing gap is largely a result of mechanical convergence over time.25 Note that these are intent-to-treat effects as I cannot observe program take-up; treatment-on-the treated effects will be even larger with imperfect adoption, but a detailed estimation is beyond the scope of this paper.26 The dynamics of treatment effects over time (Figure A.5) follow a similar pattern to those using loan counts and mortgage payments as the outcome variable; it takes two to three years for the full effect to take hold, which can be attributed to the gradual adoption of Internet Essentials.
+Overall, the prepayment findings are broadly consistent with my baseline results, albeit limited in its ability to identify eligible and ineligible households at the time of the program's launch.